praveenjune17/rare_air/README.md

   j) Optimized with keras mixed precision policy
   h) Automatic vocab file generation

-# Features to be added (hopefully with help from others)
+# Features to be added
   *) Add requirements
   *) Housekeeping
   *) Generalize to NMT
-  *) dummy script to suggest values for configure script
-  a) Gradient accumulation
-  b) New transformer.py to replace existing encoders and decoders with hugging face transformers
-  c) Visualize the attention weights
+  *) New transformer.py to replace existing encoders and decoders with hugging face transformers *) Visualize the attention weights
-  d) Replace tf.pyfunction to tf.function
+  *) Replace tf.pyfunction to tf.function
-  e) Add BEAM search as part of training

 # Ideas adapted from
   a) https://arxiv.org/pdf/1902.09243v2.pdf